KarolS/millfork/docs/various/optimization.md

 * Avoid reusing temporary variables.
 It makes it easier for the optimizer to eliminate the variable entirely.

+* Mark the most frequently used local variables as `register`.
+It will increase chances that those variables, and not the ones less frequently used, are inlined into registers or put in the zeropage.

 ## Functions

 * Write many functions with no parameters and use `-finline`.